Subhankar-Patra1/zenfocus-new-tab-website/README.md

 # ZenFocus 🌿

 **ZenFocus** is a beautifully minimalist New Tab extension designed to help you stay focused and calm.
-It replaces your cluttered browser start page with a clean, aesthetic interface featuring a clock, a focus timer, and a distraction-free search bar.
+It replaces your cluttered browser start page with a clean, aesthetic interface featuring a clock, a focus timer, quick access to AI tools, and a distraction-free search bar.

 ![ZenFocus Preview](https://drive.google.com/uc?export=view&id=1M97wo3h2pnovN933JUv6zKS6y6sjtvAi)

 ## ✨ Features

-*   **Minimalist Design**: A clutter-free interface that promotes clarity and peace of mind.
+*   **Minimalist Design**: A clutter-free interface that promotes clarity and peace of mind with ambient background effects.
 *   **Dual Modes**:
     *   **Clock Mode**: Large, elegant time display with date.
     *   **Timer Mode**: A focus timer (Pomodoro style) with a visual progress ring and pleasant completion chimes.
+*   **AI Tools Hub**: Quick access to popular AI assistants like ChatGPT, Gemini, Copilot, Claude, DeepSeek, Perplexity, Grok, Meta AI, and Qwen.
+    *   *Toggleable*: Can be enabled/disabled in settings.
+    *   *Scrollable*: Horizontal scrolling for easy access to all tools.
+*   **Google Apps Menu**: Quick access to your favorite Google services.
 *   **Smart Search**: A centered search bar with Google suggestions that stays out of your way until you need it.
 *   **Deep Customization**:
-    *   **Theme Presets**: Choose from curated themes like *Zen Dark*, *Midnight*, *Forest*, *Sunset*, *Ocean*, and *Cyber*.
+    *   **Theme Presets**: Choose from curated color presets.
-    *   **Custom Color Picker**: Fully customize background, text, and accent colors with real-time preview.
+    *   **Custom Colors**: Fully customize background, text, and accent colors.
-    *   **Gradient Support**: Beautiful gradient text options for a modern look.
-*   **Preferences**: Toggle between 12h/24h formats and enable/disable sound effects.
+    *   **Preferences**: Toggle between 12h/24h formats, enable/disable sound effects, and toggle features like the AI Tools menu.

 ## 🚀 Getting Started